Echocardiography for Children

 How do I get my child ready for echocardiography?

 - Your child won’t need to do anything special before an echocardiogram.

 - If your child is old enough to understand, explain that he or she will have to lie still to have pictures taken.

 - He or she may have medicine to go to sleep for a transesophageal echo.
-It’s sometimes needed for transthoracic echo.
+It’s sometimes needed for transthoracic echo, especially for younger children.

 - Make sure your child knows that the procedure doesn’t cause pain.

 - Most of the time, you can stay with your child during the exam.

 - Your child may also be able to hold a toy or watch TV or a movie during the exam.

 - For any special instructions, talk with your child’s provider or the facility.